Onion Salad with Miso Dressing

-A couple of weeks ago a Japanese government representative here in New York handed me an interesting pamphlet called "A Guide to Japanese Ingredients," listing food producers and their ingredients, as well as a few recipes.
+A Japanese government representative here in New York handed me an interesting pamphlet called "A Guide to Japanese Ingredients," listing food producers and their ingredients, as well as a few recipes.
 One dish in particular caught my eye, for onion salad.
-The restaurant Yakitori Totto (which I love and should have mentioned in my restaurant post!) features it and it's fantastic.
+The restaurant Yakitori Totto features it and it's fantastic.
 It's a kind of aemono, "dressed things," which, according to "Japanese Cooking: A Simple Art," is Japanese-style salad of several raw or cooked and cooled ingredients tossed with a dressing.
 Typical aemono dressings are vinegar-based and thickened with pureed tofu, ground sesame or miso.
 Just like the one in the recipe below.
 This dish makes a tasty small plate to accompany sake at the beginning of a meal.
 (But I would lose the raw garlic; too overpowering I think.)

-Thinly slice onions and soak in a bowl of cold water for ten minutes.
-Afterwards, place the onions in a kitchen towel and wring out the liquid.
-Do it in batches.
-This is a technique I learned at Matsuri to squeeze some of the bitterness out of the onions, and also help them keep longer.
+Prepare the Onions: Thinly slice the onions and soak them in a bowl of cold water for ten minutes.
+After soaking, take the onions out in batches, place them in a kitchen towel, and wring out the liquid.
+This method reduces the onions' bitterness and helps them last longer.

 Prepare the Shiso: Stack the shiso leaves, roll them up, and thinly slice to julienne.
 This method is efficient for slicing herbs and produces uniform strips.

 Make the Dressing: In a bowl, combine 2 tablespoons of red miso, 2 teaspoons of vinegar, 2 teaspoons of sugar, ½ teaspoon of minced garlic, and 3 tablespoons of water.
 Whisk until the ingredients are well blended.
 Feel free to experiment with different types of miso or miso mixtures to adjust the flavor.